Malivil/TTT-Randomat-20/README.md

 \
 _randomat_suicide_enabled_ - Default: 1 - Whether this event is enabled.

+## Social Distancing
+Does a small amount of damage over time to players who spend too much time close to eachother.
+\
+\
+**ConVars**
+\
+_randomat_distancing_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_distancing_timer_ - Default: 10 - Seconds a player must be near another player before damage starts.\
+_randomat_distancing_interval_ - Default: 2 - How often damage is done when players are too close.\
+_randomat_distancing_distance_ - Default: 100 - Distance a player must be from another to be considered "near".\
+_randomat_distancing_damage_ - Default: 1 - Damage done to each player who is too close.

 ## Sosig.
 Changes all primary weapon shooting sounds to "Sosig"
 \